On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Introduction

 where $o(\omega)$ (resp. $c(\omega)$) denotes the number of open edges (resp. closed edges) in $\omega$ and $k(\omega)$ denotes the number of clusters in $\omega$.
 This model was introduced by Fortuin and Kasteleyn in 1969 and this model is closely related to the Ising model and the Potts model.
 When $q\ge 1$, the model enjoys FKG inequality which makes it possible to consider the infinite volume measures of the model.
 For $q\ge 1$, there exists a critical value $p_c$ for each $q$ such that, for $p>p_c$, any infinite volume measure has an infinite cluster; whereas, for $p<p_c$, any infinite volume measure has no infinite cluster.
 This dichotomy does not tell what happens at criticality $p=p_c$ and the critical phase is of great interest.
+The value of $p_c$ depends on $q$: $p_c(q)=\sqrt{q}/(1+\sqrt{q})$ for $q\ge 1$.
+This result was proved for Bernoulli percolation ($q=1$) by Kesten in 1980, and was derived for $q=2$ by Onsager in 1944 using the connection with Ising model.
+It was proved for $q\ge 1$ in \cite{BeffaraDuminilCopinSelfDual2DRCM}.
 When $q\in [1,4]$, the critical phase is believed to be conformally invariant and the interface at criticality is conjectured to converge to $\SLE_{\kappa}$ where

 Conformal invariance is proved for $q=2$ in the celebrated works \cite{Stas, ChelkakSmirnovIsing} while the convergence to $\SLE_\kappa$ is proved in \cite{CDCHKSConvergenceIsingSLE}.
 When $q=2$, the random-cluster model is also called FK-Ising percolation.
-Precisely, the conclusion proved in \cite{Stas,ChelkakSmirnovIsing, CDCHKSConvergenceIsingSLE} is the following: consider the critical FK-Ising percolation on a simply connected domain $\Omega$ with Dobrushin boundary conditions, the interface converges in law to $\SLE_{\kappa}$.
+Precisely, the conclusion proved in \cite{Stas,ChelkakSmirnovIsing, CDCHKSConvergenceIsingSLE} is the following: consider the critical FK-Ising percolation on a simply connected domain $\Omega$ with Dobrushin boundary condition, the interface converges in law to $\SLE_{\kappa}$.
 What about the convergence with other boundary conditions?
-The simplest boundary conditions after the Dobrushin one is the fully wired boundary conditions.
-The convergence of the interface with fully wired boundary conditions is the main topic of this article.
+The simplest boundary condition after the Dobrushin one is the fully wired boundary condition.
+We will give detailed description of the interface with fully wired boundary condition in Section~\ref{subsec::pre_fk}.
+The convergence of the interface with fully wired boundary condition is the main topic of this article.